 A series of major expansion projects, designed to boost the capacity of the Terminal Building and enhance overall operational efficiency, commenced in early 1993.
 The projects included re-development of the landside forecourt area, expansion and modernisation of the International Departures Lounge, plus modification of the roadway access to the Terminal, and construction of a new security access point.

 In April 1995, due to planned local government re-organisation in Wales, the airport was privatised, with shares being sold to Welsh property and development firm, TBI Plc.

 In 2006 Cardiff Airport invested £7 million on developments to accommodate passenger growth.
 This included new air traffic control facilities; six additional stands for Boeing 737 aircraft; new first-floor walk-way; new departure gates; new gate-lounge; expansion of the international departures pier; new arrivals concourse; new immigration hall for flight-arrivals; increasing the size of the baggage-reclaim area including a fourth baggage carousel; increasing the size of the airport's Executive Lounge and creating an additional 700 extra car parking spaces.

 Passenger traffic at Cardiff Airport grew by five per cent to a record 2.1 million in 2007, and the airport today directly supports over 1,000 jobs in South Wales.
-The airport is still part of the TBI network, which owns, operates or provides services at 13 airports in five countries.
+The airport was part of the TBI network, which owns, operates or provides services at 13 airports in five countries.

 TBI is a company owned by abertis, (90%) the European leader in infrastructure management, present in 17 countries and three continents, and AENA (10%) the Spanish airports operator.